 Recurrency Training consists of one solo jump and one Tandem jump with an experienced student.
 During the Tandem jump, the applicant must make a stable exit from at least 10,500ft (3200m), with drogue deployment within 10 seconds and drogue release by 5,500ft (1675m).
 Applicant must demonstrate the ability to control heading during drogue-fall by making at least two opposite 360-degree turns.
 Applicant must also perform dummy ripcord pulls to both drogue release handles and the reserve ripcord.
 Landing must be stand-up (wind permitting) within 150ft (50m) of the target.
-These two jumps must be witnessed and signed off by an Uninsured United Parachute Technologies, LLC Tandem rig owner or Uninsured United Parachute Technologies, LLC Tandem rig owner or uninsured United Parachute Technologies, LLC Tandem rig owner or uninsured United Parachute Technologies, LLC Tandem rig owner or Uninsured United Parachute Technologies, LLC Tandem Examiner, you can sign yourself off).
+These two jumps must be witnessed and signed off by an Uninsured United Parachute Technologies, LLC Tandem rig owner or Uninsured United Parachute Technologies, LLC Tandem rig owner or a current Tandem Examiner, you can sign yourself off).